Prakash Chandra Lohani: Career

 He was a Fulbright scholar who taught as an assistant professor of finance at the California State University, Northridge, California, US (1968–1969).
-Dr. Lohani has an MBA degree from Indiana University and PhD from University of California Los Angeles (UCLA).
+Lohani has an MBA degree from Indiana University and PhD from University of California Los Angeles (UCLA).

 Lohani was a member of Nepal's historic erstwhile Constituent Assembly, which had been tasked with drafting a new constitution.
 At present Lohani is the chairman of the Rastriya Prajatantra Party.